fametrano/bbt/README.md

 Material for the course Bitcoin and Blockchain Technology of Milano Bicocca and Politecnico di Milano.

-- The Python (3.6 or later) scripts in the `py-scripts` folder require the [btclib](https://github.com/dginst/btclib) library.
+- _py-scripts_ includes Python (3.6 or later) scripts; most of them require the [btclib](https://github.com/dginst/btclib) library;
-- Excel spreadsheets are available in the `excel` folder
+- _excel_: includes Excel spreadsheets with elliptic curve examples;
-- The `regtest-lab` folder has information for a regtest session using Bitcoin Core
+- _regtest-lab`_: includes information for a regtest session using Bitcoin Core.

 Slides are available from the course page: <https://www.ametrano.net/bbt/>